jsrebuild/build-your-own-vuejs/book/chapter1.md

 export default Vue
 ```
-This is nothing exciting, just Vue construtor calling `_init`.
-So let's find out what `initMixin` do:
+This is nothing exciting, just Vue constructor calling `this._init`.
+So let's find out how the `initMixin` fucntion work:

 *src/instance/init.js*